Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 This project is aimed to teach developers on how to create a Click to Call experience using the Azure Communication UI Library.

 Depending on your needs, you might need to create an experience for your customers to be able to get a hold of you with minimal setup on their part.
-Click to call is a concept that is meant for allowing instant interaction with your support, or other customer facing teams.
-Whether that is reaching out to customer support, a quick call with your financial advisor.
+Click to call is a concept that is meant for allowing instant interaction, whether that is reaching out to customer support, having a quick call with your financial advisor, or other customer facing teams.
 The goal of this tutorial is to help you make you one click away from your customers.

 If you want to just try it out follow the instructions below.
 If you are interested in information on how to build it into your application and how this sample is constructed continue to the tutorial section below.